McModknower/McModknower.github.io/where-do-i-find/index.md

 <b style="align-self: center; color: red;">Under Construction!
 Feel free to send change requests and more links to me.</b>

+This doesn't have to be limited to java / minecraft stuff.

 ## Where do i find Help with ...

 ### Programming Java